flybywiresim/docs/docs/start/support.md

 With this information at hand go to our Discord  [:fontawesome-brands-discord:{: .discord } - **Discord**](https://discord.gg/flybywire) **#support** channel and describe your issue and respond to the questions our support team might have.

-!!! warning "Please do a search before you post any questions or report any issues."
+!!! warning "Please do some research (see [above](#3-research-known-issues) ) before you post any questions or report any issues."

 ## 5. Report Issue on the A32NX Github